jigel/mfp_surf_body/README.md

-# mfp_stationary_phases
+# MFP for surface and body waves
-Match Field Processing for stationary phases
+Match Field Processing for surface and body waves.

 ## Packages
 - numpy